JQi-14/Culvert-ML-Project/README.md

 <br/>
 $\color{green}{\text{In this repository, you will find data and maybe python codes for our ML project.}}$<br/>
 $\color{green}{\text{You can also upload your own if you'd like.}}$<br/>
+If you have any questions, contact Jenny (jqi1@uncc.edu).

 ***

 ## How to use it
-To load the data here on Jupyter, use the **raw** form of the data as shown in the figure below.<br/>
+To load the data here onto your Jupyter notebook, use the **raw** form of the data as shown in the figure below.<br/>
 <img src="https://github.com/JQi-14/Culvert-ML-Project/blob/main/Misc./note.png?raw=true" />
 Example Python codes:<br/>
 <code>data=pandas.read_csv('https://raw.githubusercontent.com/JQi-14/Culvert-ML-Project/main/686_full_data_raw_03_21_22.csv')</code><br/>

 ## Understanding the data in '686_full_data_raw_06_28_22.csv' (see below for the newer versions of the dataset)
-1. Total sample size is 686 currently<br/>
+1. Total sample size is 686<br/>
 2. Column A gives the identifiers of all records and does not contribute to the prediction result. <br/>
 3. Columns D and G are nominal type data; column H is ordinal type data.<br/>
 4. Columns M, P, Q, and R are calculated based on variables listed on the left of it, meaning you do not have to use this column.<br/>